signalfx/integrations/gateway/README.md

         /etc/init.d/gateway start

-5. Configure your endpoints:
+5. Configure your endpoints.

     By default, the SignalFx Gateway sends metrics to the `us0` realm.
 If you are not in this realm, you will need to explicitly set       the endpoint urls to use your realm.
 To determine if you are in a different realm (YOUR_SIGNALFX_REALM) and need to explicitly set     the endpoints, check your profile page in the SignalFx web application.
 See the configuration section on [sending to alternate ingest targets](#sending-to-alternate-ingest-targets) below.

 6. Begin transmitting data to the host and port on which the gateway is running.
 The data will be transformed and forwarded as specified in the [configuration](#configuration).

 #### Docker Container Deployment

  The SignalFx Gateway is also packaged as a Docker image that has been built and deployed to <a target="_blank" href="https://quay.io/repository/signalfx/gateway">quay.io</a>.
 This image does not include configuration.
 To use this image, ensure that you have a `gateway.conf` file cross-mounted to `/var/config/gateway/gateway.conf` for the container to use.
-As an example, if you have the configuration file setup on the host at the location `/tmp/gateway/gateway.conf` then the docker command would be `docker run -ti -v /tmp/gateway:/var/config/gateway quay.io/signalfx/gateway`
+For example, if you have the configuration file setup on the host at the location `/tmp/gateway/gateway.conf`, the docker command would be `docker run -ti -v /tmp/gateway:/var/config/gateway quay.io/signalfx/gateway`

 ### CONFIGURATION